connexcs/docs/getting-started.md

 ![alt text][using-ratecard1]

+**We can delay the release of a downstream BYE message to the carrier be setting the Delay BYE message**

 ## Ingress Routing

 Ingress routing allows incoming attempts to be sent to the correct rate card which in turn egress through the specified provider.